From US$299.00 /post.

 While Adweek Jobs is a feature-rich recruitment site with an international presence, the platform's presence in Australia is very limited.
 A local marketing job board may better serve Australian employers looking to hire local marketing professionals.

-- Adweek Jobs is a niche marketing job board that gives employers access to an international audience of professionals.
+- Adweek Jobs gives employers access to an international audience of advertising professionals.

-- The platform features a resume database of candidates.
+- The platform features a CV database of candidates for employers to browse through.

-- Job ads can be included in Adweek's newsletter.
+- Listings can be included in Adweek's newsletter.

 - Job seekers can filter jobs by location, job category, and career sector to connect with suitable employers.